AdelKS/LinuxGamingGuide/README.md

 ## VKD3D

 Since DXVK only works for DirectX 8-11, [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton) is for DirectX 12.
+Also included in all Proton versions.

 ## GPU